Be Well at Western

 - Join an environmental student organization.

 - Go for a walk in “the Arb,” aka the Sehome Hill Arboretum, a 175.5 acre park right next to campus with 6 miles of trails and an observation tower overlooking Bellingham Bay.
-Remember to wear a cloth face mask and stay six feet apart from people who don’t live with you.

 - Get involved with the Outback, Western’s student-run 5-acre farm and wetland restoration site.